nathanbuchar/russian-language/README.md

+# Russian Language Notes

+## Disclosure

-<b>Notice:</b> The contents of some of these documents were derived from [Dr. Curtis Ford Jr.'s](mailto:cford@sc.edu) instructional podcasts on the Russian language.
+The contents of some of these documents were derived from [Dr. Curtis Ford Jr.'s excellent instructional podcasts on the Russian language](https://www.youtube.com/user/russiangrammar/).

 The notes in these documents are for my own private study.
 Pursuant to the acceptable use clause, the below copyright and license are to be included.